Deaths within the UK

 - Form 14 containing the certifying doctors' contact details

 - A full extract, for example including cause of death, of the entry in the Register of Deaths (from the registrar in Scotland, there is a fee of £10) or a Procurator Fiscal Form E (1).

 The coroner for the area where the cremation will take place should be informed.
-The registrar for the area should also be informed as they will need to issue A Certificate of No Liability to Register a Death in England & Wales.
+The registrar for the area should also be informed as they will need to issue A Certificate of No Liability to Register a Death in England and Wales.

-Foetal and Body Parts
+Foetal and body parts